sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/README.md

   <img width=50% src="https://user-images.githubusercontent.com/44863827/151356576-7f56d2a6-4314-4bcb-9727-377bd032ac54.png">

 - Apply min and max thresholds for hazard, if required.
 In the example, we consider values < 0.5 m as non-impacting due to defence standards, and values > 6 m as likely part of a river body.
+Repeat for multiple RPs.

     <img width=50% src="https://user-images.githubusercontent.com/44863827/151363110-aef5a83b-d43b-44be-8d81-964133e210e4.png">